arnabganguly/HDInsighthivemigration/README.md

 1. Create an HDInsight Hadoop 3.6 cluster.
 2. Create test data in the HDInsight 3.6 cluster.
 We use TPCDS data here.
-3. Run a TPCDS tests to see if everything is working as intended.
+3. Run TPCDS tests to simulate Hive workloads.
-4. Copy the Hive 2.1 metastore and upgrade the metastore to 3.1.
+4. Copy the Hive 2.1 Metastore and upgrade the Metastore copy to 3.1.
 5. Delete the older HDInsight Hadoop 3.6 cluster.
 6. Create a new HDInsight 4.0 cluster with the older storage account and upgraded 3.1 metastore.
 7. Run the same TPCDS tests to ensure everything is working as intended.